A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Topological bundles

 \subsection{Basic concepts}

-We start by recalling the concept of topological bundles: Formally, a \emph{topological bundle} is simply a continuous surjection $p \colon \Omega \rightarrow M$ between topological spaces $\Omega$ and $M$, called the \emph{total space} and \emph{base space}, respectively.
+We start by recalling the concept of topological bundle: A \emph{topological bundle} is a continuous surjection $p \colon \Omega \rightarrow M$ between topological spaces $\Omega$ and $M$, called the \emph{total space} and \emph{base space}, respectively.
 The base space $M$ will often be locally compact.
-Moreover, we sometimes refer to $\Omega$ as the bundle and suppress the map $p$ if it is understood from the context.
+We sometimes refer to $\Omega$ as the bundle and suppress the map $p$ if it is understood from the context.
 Usually, we consider \emph{open} bundles, i.e., the map $p$ is open.
 Moreover, we write $\Omega_{m} \coloneqq p^{-1}(\{m\})$ for the \emph{fiber} over a point $m \in M$.

+With this notation, we state the following characterization of openness in terms of an approximation property. (see \cite[Theorems 17.7 and 17.19]{AliBor}).
+This will be used at many occasions throughout the article.